Boganabi/DnD-Notes/Worlds/Qhith.md

 			- Chastity, Temperance, Charity, Diligence, Kindness, Patience, Humility
 	- Things I want in this world
 		- Spirits that appear for certain things, like events or feelings (like spren from Mistborn)
+			- These spirits appear when someone feels any of the 7 deadly sins/virtues
 		- Kingdoms that are rotting from the inside
+			- Why are they rotting?
+Is one of the gods (like Wrath) becoming too powerful?
+Are the four horseman beginning their influence?
 		- Life is rotting for some reason
 - Developing your idea
 	- The 5 W's